 The \$10.0 million increase in reserves for unpaid losses and LAE recognized in 2013 was attributable to \$5.0 million unfavorable development on claims incurred in the 2012 accident year, \$1.7 million unfavorable development on claims incurred in the 2011 accident year and \$3.3 million unfavorable development on claims incurred in the 2010 and prior accident years.
 Our E&S Commercial business unit and Personal Lines business unit accounted for \$16.0 million and \$1.8 million of the increase in reserves recognized during 2013.
 The increase in reserves for our E&S Commercial business unit was primarily related to commercial auto liability line of business.
 The increase in reserves for our Personal Lines business unit was primarily related to personal auto in the 2012 accident year.
 These unfavorable developments were partially offset by favorable prior years' loss development of \$3.7 million in our Standard Commercial P&C business unit, \$2.6 million in our Hallmark Select business unit and \$1.5 million in our Workers Compensation business unit.
 The decrease in reserves for our Standard Commercial P&C business unit was primarily related to commercial auto and general liability line of business.
-The decrease in reserves for our Standard Commercial P&C business unit was primarily related to commercial auto and general liability line of business.
-The decrease in reserves for our Standard Commercial P&C business unit was primarily related to commercial auto and general liability line of business.

-related to our aircraft liability lines of business, partially offset by \$0.1 million unfavorable claims development in the 2012 accident year related to our aircraft hull coverage.
+The decrease in reserves for our Hallmark Select business unit was driven by \$2.3 million of favorable claims development in the 2011 and prior accident years related to our aircraft liability lines of business, partially offset by \$0.1 million unfavorable claims development in the 2012 accident year related to our aircraft hull coverage.
 Further contributing to the decrease in reserves for our Hallmark Select business unit was \$0.4 million of favorable claims development in our excess & umbrella lines of business.
 The decrease in reserves for our Workers Compensation business unit was related to the 2012 and 2011 accident years.

-The \$3.7 million decrease in reserves for unpaid losses and LAE recognized in 2012 was attributable to \$0.4 million favorable development on claims incurred in the 2011 accident year, \$0.8 million favorable development on claims incurred in the 2010 accident year and \$2.5 million favorable development on claims incurred in the 2010 accident year and \$2.5 million favorable development on claims incurred in the 2010 accident year.
+The \$3.7 million decrease in reserves for unpaid losses and LAE recognized in 2012 was attributable to \$0.4 million favorable development on claims incurred in the 2011 accident year, \$0.8 million favorable development on claims incurred in the 2010 accident year and \$2.5 million favorable development on claims incurred in the 2009 and prior accident years.
 Our Standard Commercial P&C business unit, Hallmark Select business unit and E&S Commercial business unit accounted for \$3.7 million, \$3.3 million and \$0.3 million, respectively, of the decrease in reserves recognized during 2012.
 The decrease in reserves for our Standard Commercial P&C business unit was primarily related to commercial auto, commercial property and general liability lines of business.
-The decrease in reserves for our Hallmark Select business unit was primarily related to general liability.
+The decrease in reserves for our E&S Commercial business unit was primarily related to our aircraft liability.
 These favorable developments were partially offset by unfavorable prior years' loss development of \$3.6 million in our Personal Lines business unit related to auto liability claims spread throughout various states and our low value dwelling/homeowners line of business.